-- Protect areas with multiple conservation features. - Protect properties that increase connectivity between protected areas. - Protect areas most threatened with development or conversion. - Protect areas that achieve the open space goals outlined in the Sonoma County General Plan, including lands within designated Community Separators, Scenic Landscape Units, Biotic Habitat Areas, and Habitat Connectivity Corridors, and lands along designated Scenic Corridors and Riparian Corridors.
+- Protect areas with multiple conservation features. - Protect properties that increase connectivity between protected areas. - Protect areas most threatened with development or conversion. - Protect areas important for climate change and extreme event resiliency and adaption, including projects that promote carbon sequestration and avoided emissions and enhance biodiversity - Protect areas that achieve the open space goals outlined in the Sonoma County General Plan. - Protect a variety of lands that ensure an equitable distribution of benefits to our diverse communities.